angusrausch/condeco-checkin/README.md

             <small>This is required due to cron jobs not having enviroment knowledge</small>
         - Example
             ```5 0 * * 1 /bin/python3 /home/user/condeco-autobook/main.py --action checkin --config /home/user/condeco-autobook/checkin.ini```

+### Listen for checkin
+*** Use at your own risk.
+Check with manager before enabling auto checkin ***
+This option allows you to have your server setup to listen to HTTP requests and can sign in the user when it recieves a request.
+This can be set with different ports and can be multitenanted using the Credential Key to check in each user.
+This is done by access `address:port/checkin?key=credential_key` in a web browser.
+On Iphone this can setup with a shortcut to open the website and an automation to run when arriving at work.
+To set this up you must set the script to run as a system service on linux to always be listening for requests
+- Setting up a system service (Linux Only)
+    - Create a service file
+        ```sudo vim /etc/systemd/system/condeco-checkin.service```
+        - Put contents in file
+        ```
+            [Unit]
+            Description=Condeco Checkin Service
+            After=network.target

+            [Service]
+            ExecStart=[full directory path]/venv/bin/python3 [full directory path]/main.py --listen
+            WorkingDirectory=[full directory path]
+            Restart=always
+            User=[user]
+            Group=[group or user]

+            [Install]
+            WantedBy=multi-user.target
+        ```
+    - Reload systemctl daemon
+        ```sudo systemctl daemon-reload```
+    - Enable system service
+        ```sudo systemctl enable condeco-checkin.service```
+    - Start system service
+        ```sudo systemctl start condeco-checkin.service```
+    - Test from local network by going to `[ip]:[port]/checkin?key=[key]` on your web browser

+To access when away from home either setup a port forwarding rule in router and use DDNS to have constant hostname or use persistent VPN connection